MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantNetworkSite.md

 PS C:\> New-CsTenantNetworkSite -NetworkSiteID "site3" -Description "site 3" -NetworkRegionID "RedmondRegion" -NetworkRoamingPolicy "TestNetworkRoamingPolicy"
 ```

-The command shown in Example 3 created the network site 'site3' with description 'site 3'.
+The command shown in Example 3 creates the network site 'site3' with the description 'site 3'.
 This site is enabled for network roaming capabilities.
 The example associates the site with network region 'RedmondRegion' and network roaming policy 'TestNetworkRoamingPolicy'.
 ## PARAMETERS

 ### -Identity